woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 1.5.1 - 2021-xx-xx =
+* Update - Changed minimum version of WordPress to 5.6 and WooCommerce to 5.5.
+* Fix - Change the way of getting WooCommerce admin settings to fix a compatibility issue in WooCommerce 5.8.
+* Tweak - WooCommerce 5.8 compatibility.

 = 1.5.0 - 2021-10-01 =
 * Add - Verify user's phone number via SMS or phone call at the last step of the onboarding flow and on the settings page.
 And update the verified phone number to user's connected Google Merchant Center account.
 * Add - Allow backorder stock availability for products.